hexaeight/Documentation/docs.md

 ***Important***

-#### The default loginpage is served under login.yourdomain.dom by the setting in wranger.toml where as the above servername setting is the subdomain where this custom login page is being displayed.
+#### The default loginpage is served under login.yourdomain.dom by the setting in wranger.toml where as the above servername setting is the subdomain where the custom login page is being displayed.

 Remember that Cloudflare Worker is deployed for all subdomains under yourdomain.dom Any url with the path ending in /login followed by anything is intercepted by the worker as shown below,